 While I was off sick lying in bed for a few days, my team got to attend one of QB Connect Toronto, one of my favorite industry conferences.

-I’m so grateful that they’re learning the latest apps and tax changes so they can apply them in our businesses.
+I’m so grateful that they’re learning the latest apps and tax changes and also wanting to deploy tax resolution marketing so they can apply them in our businesses.

 They even got to see Chris Hadfield speak about setting huge goal and working through all the problems to travel to the moon!